 - Remove the affected part of the nerve.

 - Place crowns over primary teeth to restore and protect them.

 Baby teeth have pulp chambers filled with nerves and blood vessels.
 While these nerves and blood vessels help baby teeth develop, they become less essential as the child ages since primary teeth will eventually replace them.
 The nerves will remain functional until the tooth falls out.

 Do Baby Teeth Need Root Canals?

 If a child’s baby tooth gets infected or damaged, the tooth may need a root canal to prevent further complications.
-A root canal may be necessary if the baby tooth is in danger of falling out too soon or if the tooth is decayed and poses a threat to the permanent tooth beneath it.
+A root canal treatment may be necessary if the baby tooth is in danger of falling out too soon or if there is tooth decay and poses a threat to the permanent tooth beneath it.

 What Is a Root Canal on a Baby Tooth Called?

 A root canal performed on a baby tooth is called a pulpectomy or a pulpotomy, but it is often referred to simply as a baby root canal.